Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Comparison of moduli spaces

 The corollary is now an immediate application of Grothendieck-Messing deformation theory.
 Namely as explained in the proof of Proposition \ref{propSmoothness}, deformations of $X$ (resp.\! of $\mcC(X)$) are in bijection with liftings of the Hodge filtration in $\mcD(S)$ (resp.\! of the Hodge filtration in $\mbD_0''(S)$).
 A similar result holds for homomorphisms. \end{proof}

-\emph{End of Proof:} Now let $R$ be noetherian and let $\mfn:=\ker(R→(R/p)_{\mr{red}})$.
-Then $R$ is $\mfn$-adically complete.
+\emph{End of Proof:} Let $R$ be a noetherian $\mcO_{\breve E}$-algebra in which $p$ is nilpotent and set $\mfn:=\ker(R→R_{\mr{red}})$.
+Then Step 2 applies to $R_{\mr{red}}$.
 Applying Corollary \ref{corCrucial} to the successive quotients $R/\mfn^{i+1}→R/\mfn^{i}$, we get both the essential surjectivity and fully faithfulness of $\mcC$ on $R$-valued points.
 This finishes the proof of the proposition and hence of Theorem \ref{thmEquiv}.